bitfireAT/cert4android/README.md

 ## 2023-08-28
 - `IOnCertificateDecision` has been deprecated, instead `CompletableDeferred` is used.
   - `ICustomCertService`:\
-    Replace `checkTrusted(X509Certificate, Boolean, Boolean, IOnCertificateDecision)` with `checkTrusted(ByteArray, Boolean, Boolean): Boolean`, this means, removing the callback.
+    Replace `checkTrusted(ByteArray, Boolean, Boolean, IOnCertificateDecision)` with `checkTrusted(X509Certificate, Boolean, Boolean): Boolean`, this means, removing the callback.

     The certificate can now be passed directly instead of using raw bytes.

     The new function is suspending, see KTDoc for more information.
   - `CustomCertService`:\
-    Just as in `ICustomCertService`, remove callback, and use the returned `BOolean`.
+    Just as in `ICustomCertService`, remove callback, and use the returned `Boolean`.

 # License